 Identifying an abandoned or nuisance vehicle

 There is often a lot of confusion between an abandoned vehicle and a nuisance vehicle.
-The only vehicles that we have a legal duty to remove are those vehicles that are abandoned and on public land.

 A nuisance vehicle may be: